DogepartyXDP/Documentation/Installation/dogeparty_node.md

 * **dogewallet**: The reference Web wallet for Dogeparty.
 This is a collection of HTML, CSS and javascript resources, served by `nginx`.
 * **dogecoind**: Reference Dogecoin implementation, used by `dogeparty-server` to sync to the Dogecoin blockchain.
 * **addrindexrs**: Dogecoin address index service.
 Maintains an updated database of UTXOs for usage in the dogeparty services.
-* **armory_utxsvr**: A service used by ``dogeblock`` with Counterwallet to support [Offline Armory transactions](http://dogeparty.io/docs/create_armory_address/).
-This service requires Armory itself, which is automatically installed as part of the Federated Node setup procedure.
 * **nginx**: Reverse proxies `dogewallet` access.
 Not used with `dogeparty-server`-only or `dogeblock`-only nodes.
 * **mongodb and redis**: Used by `dogeblock`.